NoraCodes/nora.codes/content/tutorial/Locking-Down-Firefox.md

 Congratulations!
 Your browser is now pretty dang difficult to track.
 If you have suggestions for more hardening methods, please contact me.
 I'd like to give a shoutout to @david_ross@mastodon.social and @gemlog@mastodon.sdf.org for some suggestions I used here.

+> Note: This post has been edited to correct errors in the spelling and description of operation of Decentraleyes and HTTPSEverywhere.